Dear Diamond Club

 - After you have done your main plantings, look out for some less usual plants that you can plant into a new pot perhaps.
 Something like the night scented Phlox, with white very fragrant flowers in the evenings that you can position near your outdoor entertaining area to enjoy in the lovely warm evenings to come.
 Or maybe the Chocolate Cosmos - enjoy their dramatic deep brown flowers and that delicious chocolate scent without risking any calories!

 - The sun is now strong and will rapidly dry out new plantings.
 There is a fine array of watering equipment to help you here, starting with something as simple as the Miracle Gro hose end feeder, enabling you to either feed, or just water, your plants without the need to lug watering cans around.
 Look out too for our Hozelock micro irrigation systems, complete with a timer that will automatically deliver water right into every pot or basket you have.
-Any Chelsea Flower Show visitors may know that this was a high tech watering system that won the Best Gardening Product this year!

 - Make sure you are pruning all early flowering shrubs such as Forsythia, Berberis Darwinii and flowering currants immediately after they have flowered.
 It is also a good time to give them a feed with Vitax Q4.

 - June is Rose month, as they all start flowering now with wonderful first flushes of blooms.
 It's also a good time to mulch them well with a thick layer of Farm Yard Manure around the base of the plants.
 This retains moisture, suppresses weeds and gradually improves the quality of the soil promoting better health for the roses.
 Keep up a regular spraying routine with Roseclear Ultra to keep fungal diseases and greenfly at bay.